neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.world.entity.monster`
     - `Ghast` now implements `Mob`
         - `$GhastLookGoal` is now public, taking in a `Mob`
-        - `$GhastMoveControl` is now public, taking in whether it should be careful when moving and its speed
+        - `$GhastMoveControl` is now public, taking in whether it should be careful when moving, its speed, and a supplied boolean of whether the ghast should stop moving
         - `$RandomFloatAroundGoal` is now `public`, taking in a `Mob` and a block distance
     - `Phantom` now implements `Mob`
 - `net.minecraft.world.entity.player.Abilities`